Danzón

 On January 1, 1879, in the El Liceo dance hall in Matanzas, the orchestra of Miguel Faílde premiered a new piece: "Las Alturas de Simpson."
 This is officially recognized as the first danzón.

-Faílde was a mixed-race musician and composer from matanzas"> Matanzas — a city with an exceptionally rich Afro-Cuban cultural life.
-His danzón absorbed both the European salon tradition ( contradanza, danza) and the African rhythmic currents that ran through matanzas"> Matanzas music.
+Faílde was a mixed-race musician and composer from Matanzas — a city with an exceptionally rich Afro-Cuban cultural life.
+His danzón absorbed both the European salon tradition ( contradanza, danza) and the African rhythmic currents that ran through Matanzas music.
 The result was something new: more fluid than danza, more complex, more sensual.

 It was an immediate scandal and an immediate sensation.